Access Control

 No Authentication

 Not using authentication on your server is dangerous, as anyone with access to your server would be able to make changes as an admin.
-It is never advisable to not use any form of authentication, but never chose this option on a server that is able to be accessed outside of your home network.
+It is never advisable to not use any form of authentication, but never choose this option on a server that is able to be accessed outside of your home network.

 OpenID Connect